The Blog Social

 • Bulk optimization with one click

-• Auto-optimization when uploading
+• Auto-optimisation when uploading

 • WebP format conversion